-- Provide guidance and management to the Transportation Planning (LFUCG)/MPO staff for the implementation of the Unified Planning Work Program (UPWP).
-This includes direction for compliance with rules, regulations, and requirements of the LFUCG, MPO, KYTC, FHWA and FTA with regards to accounting, reporting, procurement, tracking, and other policies by these agencies. - Administer the overall MPO process including short and long-range plans, projects, special planning studies, grants and contracts. - Provide administrative and technical assistance to the Transportation Technical Coordinating Committee (TTCC), Transportation Policy Committee (TPC), Congestion Management & Air Quality Committee (CMAQC), Bicycle Pedestrian Advisory Committee (BPAC) and the Project Coordination Team (PCT) and any additional ad hoc MPO sub-committees. - Prepare committee agendas, minutes, technical reports, documents, presentations, visual tools and other information for the on-going business of the MPO. - Provide presentations/orientations to stakeholder entities to facilitate the MPO process. - Participate in weekly LFUCG Planning Director meetings and LFUCG Commissioner, Council and Mayoral meetings as requested to meet LFUCG obligations. - Participate in KYTC, FHWA and other state and federally required meetings. - Prepare all needed / required MPO and LFUCG Planning office correspondence. - Respond to inquiries from various agencies, citizens groups and other stakeholders as necessary. - Procure computer software, hardware and other tools as needed.
+- Provide leadership, management, guidance and correction to the Transportation Planning (LFUCG)/MPO staff for the implementation of the FY-2020 Unified Planning Work Program (UPWP). - Administer the overall MPO process including short and long-range plans, projects, special planning studies, grants and contracts. - Provide administrative and technical assistance to the Transportation Technical Coordinating Committee (TTCC), Transportation Policy Committee (TPC), Congestion Management and Air Quality Committee (CMAQC), Bicycle Pedestrian Advisory Committee (BPAC) and the Project Coordination Team (PCT) and any additional ad hoc MPO sub-committees. - Prepare committee agendas, minutes, technical reports, documents, presentations, visual tools and other information for the on-going business of the MPO. - Provide presentations/orientations to stakeholder entities to facilitate the MPO process. - Participate in weekly LFUCG Planning Director meetings and LFUCG Commissioner, Council and Mayoral meetings as requested to meet LFUCG obligations. - Participate in KYTC, FHWA and other state and federally required meetings. - Prepare all needed / required MPO and LFUCG Planning office correspondence. - Respond to inquiries from various agencies, citizens groups and other stakeholders as necessary. - Review pertinent transportation technical reports and legislation. - Review, edit, and approve all work of MPO staff to develop, maintain, modify and implement the MTP, TIP, Participation Plan and other reports. - Procure computer software, hardware and other tools as needed.
 Any software expenditure of \$100.00 or more will have prior approval of the KYTC.
-In addition, any expenditure for additional microcomputer hardware will have prior written approval of the KYTC. - Continue to procure an annual support contract and software update with the Caliper Corporation for the TransCAD travel demand model in FY2019. - Assist Local Public Agencies (LPAs) with project development, federal grant applications and complying with federal funding requirements. - Continue coordination and on-going communication with planners and elected officials in Scott County since a small piece of Scott County is included in the 2010 Census Urbanized Area.
+In addition, any expenditure for additional microcomputer hardware will have prior written approval of the KYTC.

+- Continue to procure an annual support contract and software update with the Caliper Corporation for the TransCAD travel demand model in FY2020. - Assist Local Public Agencies (LPAs) with project development, federal grant applications and complying with federal funding requirements. - Continue to direct MPO staff on compliance with the rules and regulations of the LFUCG, MPO, KYTC and FHWA regarding accounting, reporting, procurement, tracking, and other accountability policies required by the various agencies. - Continue coordination and on-going communication with planners and elected officials in Scott County since a small piece of Scott County is included in the 2010 Census Urbanized Area.

-- Quarterly and annual narrative progress and financial reports submitted to the KYTC and the Federal Transit Administration (FTA). > Quarterly - Monthly reports submitted to the LFUCG Division of Planning and Planning Commission. > Monthly - Weekly report of work activities provided to the LFUCG Planning Director and Commissioner. > Weekly - Bi-weekly payroll, employee time/schedule management and requisitions as required. > Bi-weekly
+- o Quarterly and annual narrative progress and financial reports submitted to the KYTC and the Federal Transit Administration (FTA). - o Monthly reports submitted to the LFUCG Division of Planning and Planning Commission. - Weekly report of work activities provided to the LFUCG Planning Director and Commissioner. - o Bi-weekly payroll, employee time/schedule management and requisitions as required. - o All other required reports as requested by federal and state partner agencies.